 As part of its plan to accelerate progress towards SDG3, the Government of Liberia aims to achieve a 50% reduction in national maternal and newborn deaths and stillbirths by 2023.

-For this to be achieved, the Liberian Ministry of Health, WHO Liberia, UNFPA Liberia and non-governmental organization Maternal and Child Health Advocacy International (MCAI) have joined efforts in a EU funded, WHO hosted Partnership.
+For this to be achieved, the Liberian Ministry of Health, WHO Liberia, UNFPA Liberia and non-governmental organization Maternal and Child Health Advocacy International (MCAI) have joined efforts in an EU funded, WHO hosted partnership.